 Now that our questions are ready, we only need to custom the results pages.
 4 main steps: title, image, description and call-to-action.

-At the bottom, it’s important to have a call-to-action.
-For most common quiz, you will want to capture the emails of the person who took your quiz.
+At the bottom, it’s crucial to have a call-to-action.
+For the most simple quiz, you will want to capture the emails of the person who took your quiz.
 In my case, I want them to book a call with the result of this pre-qualifying quiz.

 👉 Email and admin integration

 As you want to capture people’s contact information, we must create an optin form and connect with our CRM or email service provider.